 "Terence Lester is a doer!
-This isn't a book about social theory or what we should do but rather this is a book about what has been done, is being done and what is working.
+This isn't a book about social theory or what we should do; rather, this is a book about what has been done, is being done, and what is working.
 He speaks from his heart, a heart with experience in the trenches.
 Terence has been there.
-He knows what he is talking about and he is doing something on a daily basis to address the needs of the most vulnerable in our country.
+He knows what he is talking about, and he is doing something on a daily basis to address the needs of the most vulnerable in our country.
 This is a book by a servant leader who is leading a movement that is changing the world for many people.
 This is a love story.
 A love story for the most vulnerable and how love calls us to act.
-Love is an action word and Terence Lester is living love beyond walls.
+Love is an action word, and Terence Lester is living love beyond walls.
 This is a must-read for anyone in ministry or who says they love the world that God died for."

 "Terence Lester's writing in I See You is clearly inspired by life-changing experiences and Scripture.
 Each chapter seamlessly moves the reader from just receiving information to accepting an open invitation to become the hands and feet of our God and see the most vulnerable in our world.
 This book illuminates with such compassion what we already know—that suffering is not an isolated event that happens to 'them over there.'
 Suffering belongs to us as much as any other life experience.
 Each word I've read has changed me and challenged me.
 I pray you will allow I See You to do the same for you."